jgold-code/jg-book-rec/README.md

 ## Acknowledgments

-- Powered by OpenAI's GPT-3.5-turbo
+- Powered by OpenAI's GPT-4o (latest model)
 - Built with React, TypeScript, and Tailwind CSS